hinzwifi/MuskAPI/README.md

 #### Why did you make this API?

-- I wanted to learn how to make a REST API
+- I wanted to learn make a REST API

 #### I understand, though why is it Elon Musk though

-- The only reason why because it is Elon Musk
+- It's Elon Musk, Why not?

 ## Acknowledgements